BROOKLYN

 The student health services staff cares for the well-being of all St. Joseph’s students.
 We believe that to be effective, the effort must be a partnership with the patient and the healthcare team working together.
 You will be expected, within the limits of your abilities, to share in the responsibility for your healthcare, which are:

-The Center for Wellness is responsible for facilitating medical leaves of absence on the Long Island campus.
-If a student becomes ill, either mentally or physically, or is injured in some way, they should contact our Center to discuss the possibility of taking a medical leave of absence.
+The Center for Counseling and Wellness facilitates medical leaves of absence on the Long Island campus.
+If, during the semester, a student becomes ill, either mentally or physically, or is injured in some way, and is unable to complete their courses, they should contact our Center to discuss the possibility of taking a medical leave of absence.

-A medical leave of absence is granted to students who become ill, either physically or mentally, or injured during the course of a semester.
-The student is given two semesters to recover from his/her illness or injury without having to re-enroll at St. Joseph's University.
+A medical leave of absence is granted to students who become ill, either physically or mentally, or injured to the point of inability to complete a semester.
+Students must apply and applications are reviewed and approved on a case-by-case basis.
+Approval is not guaranteed.
+The student can request up to two semesters to recover from their illness or injury without having to re-enroll at St. Joseph's University.

 The unexpected occurrence and expense of a serious medical condition can interrupt and even end a student’s academic career.
 It is for this reason that all students attending St. Joseph's University should be covered by a comprehensive health insurance plan.
 Students living in off-campus housing at the St. George Residence and International Students are required to have health insurance.